-But that, of course, begs the question of just what is the best static caravan insurance policy – and the uncomfortable realisation that there may be no such thing as one best policy.
+But that, of course, begs the question of just what is the best static caravan insurance policy – and the uncomfortable realisation that there may be no such thing as the one best policy.

-What represents the best static caravan insurance for you may be very different to what someone else may consider to be the best for them.
-While you may consider yourself to be a fairly typical caravan owner, just a quick look round any site may confirm very quickly just how different people and their caravans can be.
+What represents the best static caravan insurance for you may be totally different from what someone else may consider to be the best for them.
+While you may consider yourself to be a fairly typical caravan owner, just a quick look round any site may confirm very quickly just how different people, and their caravans, can be.

 What you need to know when comparing static caravan insurance quotes

 In one sense, buying this type of cover is easy.
-Buying cover that’s suitable though is entirely different.
+Buying cover that’s also suitable, however, may involve several considerations.

 So, here are some top tips on making your choice of suitable static home insurance:

-- don’t get confused over insurance types!
-Static and towed caravan insurance are two quite different genres of policy and they’re not interchangeable;
+- don’t get confused about insurance types!
+Static and touring caravan insurance are two quite different genres of policy and they’re not interchangeable;

-- ditto for static and park home cover.
-A static caravan is one you occupy for typically a few weeks each year when on holiday or for other recreational purposes.
+- the same applies to static and park home cover.
+A static caravan is one you occupy for typically several weeks each year when on holiday or for other recreational purposes.
 It is not a caravan-type dwelling where you live permanently, which would typically be called and insured as a ‘park home’;

 - if you plan to let others use your caravan for holiday purposes and are charging for that, your use of your static is no longer defined as ‘personal recreation’.
-There is a significant legal and insurance difference between letting someone use your caravan as a favour (e.g. a family member) and letting it out for holiday purposes and income generation.
+There is a significant legal and insurance difference between letting someone use your caravan as a favour (to a family member, for example) and letting it out for holiday purposes and income generation.
 In order to keep continuity of cover and protect your interests, please discuss any such plans with your insurance provider before you begin to let your static caravan;

 - some policies may require you to empty your static of major furnishing items during the closed season.
 Be clear if that’s the case with a policy you’re considering and whether or not you could comply;

-- you may find more extensive advice and options if you discuss your overall position with an experienced and specialist provider of static caravan insurance – such as ourselves – rather than a generalist;
+- you may find more extensive advice and options if you discuss your overall position with an experienced and specialist provider of static caravan insurance – such as ourselves – rather than a generalist insurance provider;

 - look carefully at the ‘new for old’ replacement provisions.
-Some policies might offer that irrespective of whether or not you purchased the caravan from new, but some may not do so if there have been previous owners before your purchase;
+Some policies might offer that irrespective of whether or not you purchased the caravan from new, but some may not do so if there have been previous owners before you;

-- it’s always a good idea to have a hefty sum for liability insurance cover.
+- it’s always a good idea to have an adequate sum insured for liability insurance cover.
 If somebody’s injured by your static and they believe it to be due to your negligence, then they may sue.
-If they win, the awards against you could be staggeringly high;
+If they win, the award of compensation against you could be substantial;

 - read any exclusions carefully as well as associated conditions.
 For example, some policies may require that your site is supervised 24x7x365.
 That’s fine if your site is so supervised but if that supervision ends when the site shuts in winter, you may find you’re in breach of your policy’s conditions and that might put your cover at risk;

 - it’s worth checking for discounts for the use of security equipment too.
-Some policies may stipulate certain mandatory security requirements such as the use of alarms but not all will offer discounts if you use other voluntary security upgrades.
+Some policies may stipulate certain mandatory security requirements such as the use of alarms, while others, but not all, may offer discounts if you use additional security upgrades.